aahill/quickstart-templates/template-quickstart-csharp.md

 ### Create a new C# application

-Create a new .NET Core application in your preferred editor or IDE.
+Create a new .NET Core application in your preferred text editor or IDE.

 In a console window (such as cmd, PowerShell, or Bash), use the `dotnet new` command to create a new console app with the name `(product-name)-quickstart`.
 This command creates a simple "Hello World" C# project with a single source file: *Program.cs*.